Behaviour

 Low demand parenting saved our household.
 What it actually means, why it works for autistic children, and how to reduce demands without raising slobs.

-When I first started looking into low demand parenting, it was with total desperation and a need to bring more calm to the house.
+When I first started looking into low demand parenting, it was with total desperation.
 Our pre-schooler was completely taking over our lives and making life miserable for everyone, and nothing was working.
 Reward charts had failed.
 Firm boundaries had failed.
 Consistent routines had made things worse.
 I was sleep-deprived with a baby, on long waiting lists for any kind of professional help, and doing late-night research because I genuinely didn't know what else to do.

 When I started to count the number of demands in my daughter's day, I realised I'd created a pressure cooker without meaning to: